-Leg length or radii: There are no specific leg length requirements for this module, total length including ferry ideally ~750 n mi (1400 km).
+Leg length or radii: There are no specific leg length requirements for this module but it should cover as large a range of radii as possible, total length including ferry ideally ~750 n mi (1400 km).

 Estimated in-pattern flight duration: ~1-1.5 hr total.
 The inbound and outbound legs can be staggered in time (e.g., the 1^{st} can be completed early in the mission and the 2^{nd} later in the mission).